knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 # How Symfony Builds the Container

-You rock at building containers.
-Now let's see how we build the container inside of Symfony.
+We rock at building containers.
+So now let's see how it's build inside of Symfony.

 ## Setting up app_dev.php for Debugging

-To figure things out, let's jump straight through the code itself, starting with the `app_dev.php` front controller.
-We'll be putting some `var_dump` statements in some core code, and in order for that to actually work, we need to make a few changes here.
-First, instead of loading `bootstrap.php.cache`, we're going to require `autoload.php`.
-Second, make sure this `$kernel->loadClassCache()` is commented out:
+To figure things out, let's jump straight to the code, starting with the `app_dev.php` front controller.
+We'll be putting some `var_dump` statements core classes, and for that to actually work, we need to make a few changes here.
+First, instead of loading `bootstrap.php.cache`, require `autoload.php`.
+Second, make sure this `$kernel->loadClassCache()` line is commented out:

 [[[ code('39d7a26a14') ]]]

-A copy of some *really* core classes in Symfony are stored in the cache files for a little performance boost.
-These two changes turn that off so that if we `var_dump` somewhere in the core, it'll definitely work.
+A copy of some *really* core classes in Symfony are stored in the cache directory for a little performance boost.
+These two changes turn that off so that if we `var_dump` somewhere, it'll definitely work.

 ## Botting the Kernel

 In the first journey episode, we followed this `$kernel->handle()` method to find out what happens between the request and response.
 But this method does something *else* too.
-Click to open that method - it opens in a core `Kernel` class.
+Click to open it up: it lives in a core `Kernel` class.
 Inside `handle()`, it calls `boot()` on itself:

 [[[ code('5ab87b9541') ]]]

 But first, let me back up a second.
-Remember that the `$kernel` is an instance of *our* `AppKernel`, and that extends this core `Kernel`.
+Remember that the `$kernel` here is an instance of *our* `AppKernel`, and that extends this core `Kernel`.

-The `boot()` method has one job: build the container - just like how we built the container in `roar.php`.
-And most of the real work happens inside the `Kernel::initializeContainer()` function:
+The `boot()` method has one job: build the container.
+And most of the real work happens inside the `initializeContainer()` function:

 [[[ code('fb0bfa4190') ]]]